 Over a half-century ago, the great Aldo Leopold warned about the future impacts of deer on our forested systems, but few heeded his warnings.
 Today, we are seeing the impacts he predicted and worse.
 There is a call-to-action for all land managers to better steward our lands so we can proudly pass these lands along to the next generation.
 A key aspect of this stewardship is active deer management.

-As we continually re-evaluate where hunting is allowed or not allowed on our natural area lands, the time has come to shift our paradigm to one where our natural areas are generally open to hunting unless there are specific reasons (safety concerns or otherwise) not to allow hunting.
+As we continually re-evaluate where hunting and other management techniques are conducted on our natural area lands, the time has come to shift our paradigm to one where our natural areas are have deer management unless there are specific reasons (safety concerns or otherwise) to preclude it.
 The earlier paradigm was to let nature run its course, with predators being responsible for controlling the deer population.
 During this process, we failed to understand that hunting restrictions eliminate the primary predator of deer – humans.
 True, unregulated hunting two centuries ago nearly drove white-tailed deer to extinction, and their recovery is an amazing success story achieved through various conservation initiatives including reintroduction.
 So successful in fact, we now need to reintroduce the human predator back into our landscapes.

-Based on our hunter program-to-date, we have learned how to safely implement a hunting program which is slowly turning the tide against years of abuse from over-intensive deer browse.
-Re-using Aldo Leopold’s quote stated above: “A thing is right when it tends to preserve the integrity, stability and beauty of the biotic community.
+Based on our deer management programs to-date, we have learned how to implement them safely, turning the tide against years of abuse from over-intensive deer browse.
+Re-using Aldo Leopold’s quote, “A thing is right when it tends to preserve the integrity, stability and beauty of the biotic community.
 It is wrong when it tends otherwise.”
 The time has come for us to step forward and do the right thing and manage our preserves for the full suite of wildlife, wildflowers and ecosystem services – many of which are degraded due to over-abundant deer populations.